AttorneyOnlineVidya/tsuserver/README.md

 * /motd - prints the MOTD to chat
 	* If logged in as a mod you can change the MOTD. /motd (message)

+* /roll (number) - Rolls a dice between 1 and 6 or 1 and number, min is 2, max is 9999

+* /help - Links to this readme.

 ## Mod Commands